 Your HR department or equivalent should have a policy and procedures in place detailing the recruitment process for recruiting children’s workers.
 These documents should clearly outline expectations to be met regarding safety checks relevant to the vacant position.

-Use your organisation’s record management system ensuring child wellbeing and safety concerns are recorded and are chronologically available.
+How – Use your organisation’s record management system ensuring child well-being and safety concerns are recorded and are chronologically available.

 Keep your eye out for future developments of training and resources to enhance your record keeping.

-Safeguarding Children partner with Empowerment Trust who deliver direct training to tamariki and rangatahi via their Kidpower and Teenpower programmes.
+Safeguarding Children partner with Empowerment Trust who deliver direct training to children and young people via their Kidpower and Teenpower programmes.

 The Kidpower approach increases protective factors and reduces risk factors for potential victims of all types of abuse.
 Empowerment Trust provide strategies, awareness and skills to prevent potentially violent situations from escalating and getting out of control, building healthy relationships and navigating conflict without aggression.

-Understand the law around what information you can share and with whom by accessing training on this – complete our Information Sharing Training webinar.
+How – Understand the law around what information you can share and with whom by accessing training on this – complete our Information Sharing webinar.